biguman/string_resolver/README.md

 ## Notes

 This is an experimental/learning project.
 Some legacy code is intentionally left in with comments explaining the reasoning behind it.
-First legacy code left behind is a hardcoded to build string "127.0.0.1" using the same bitmasking technique without the XOR obfuscation
+First legacy code left behind is a hardcoded to build string "127.0.0.1" using the same bitmasking technique without the XOR obfuscation.
+I do realize the issue of different ASLR between different systems, possible writing of an arena or a personal malloc() func in the code to gain consistency.